 In the state of Maryland, possession of any illegal drug, besides marijuana, is considered a felony.
 Therefore, anyone facing a charge for possession of crystal meth may receive a maximum potential sentence of four years and a fine of up to $25,000.
 The legal term “possession” in Maryland means you simply have or have control over the drug, and they don’t have to be physically on a person at the time of arrest; for example, they can be found in an individual’s car or home.

 Both the state and federal penalties for possession of crystal meth are severe, and a conviction can mean a negative impact on one’s personal and professional life, in addition to the legal consequences.
-The Bethesda meth offense lawyers with the law firm of Alpert Schreyer can help defend any MD resident against excessive penalties for a meth charge and will seek alternatives to incarceration.
+The Maryland drug crime lawyers at Alpert Schreyer can help defend any MD resident against excessive penalties for a meth charge and will seek alternatives to incarceration.
 Call (301) 321-7277 for a free case evaluation.